nearform/initium/quick-start-aks.md

 ## Login to Azure

-Run below command.
-Note that there are different way we can authenticate with Azure using Azure CLI refer [MS Docs Az login](https://learn.microsoft.com/en-us/cli/azure/authenticate-azure-cli)
+Run the command below.
+Note that there are different ways one can log into Azure using the Azure CLI.
+Refer to the [az login docs](https://learn.microsoft.com/en-us/cli/azure/authenticate-azure-cli) if you have any questions.

 For this guide, we'll use the option `Sign in interactively`, which will open a browser window to prompt the user for their login credentials.